How to Easily Evaluate your Asset Allocation with Morningstar Instant X-Ray Tool

 My brother may be too heavily invested in bonds.
 That being said, I want this Roth to start to grow and then I will rebalance.

-Have you used Morningstar Instant X-Ray Tool?
-Are there better ones out there?
+Have you used Morningstar Instant, X-Ray Tool?
+Are there better tools out there?